Ordeal by Innocence: Plot summary

 Calgary next visits retired local doctor, Dr MacMaster, to ask him about Jacko.
-MacMaster was surprised when Jacko was convicted for killing Rachel, not because murder was outside Jacko's 'moral range'.
+MacMaster was surprised when Jacko was convicted for killing Rachel, but not because murder was outside Jacko's 'moral range'.
 He sees Jacko as one too cowardly to kill another; instead, he would direct an accomplice.
 Calgary speaks to Maureen, who reveals Jacko's persuasive ways with older women: initiating affairs and then taking money from them.
 Hester visits Calgary in London, as she cannot take the tension at home.
 Each returns to Sunny Point.
 Calgary meets with one older woman who had fallen for Jacko’s compliments and given him money.
 The police gather new information from family members as they seek the murderer.
-Mickey plans to meet with Tina, to learn what she did the night of the murder and tell her of his new job out of England.
-Mary Argyle and her husband Philip Durrant stay at Sunny Point during this period of upset.
+Micky plans to meet with Tina, to learn what she did the night of the murder and tell her of his new job out of England.
+Mary Argyle and her husband Cmdr Philip Durrant stay at Sunny Point during this period of upset.
 Philip tries to find the guilty one among them and his efforts spur the killer to strike again.

 At Philip’s request, Tina comes to Sunny Point.
 As she reaches his room, Kirsten is at the door with a tray, and they see that Philip is dead at his desk.
-Tina walks away until she collapses outdoors, where Mickey sees her fall and he carries her inside.
+Tina walks away until she collapses outdoors, where Micky sees her fall and carries her inside.
 Doctor Craig arrives and says that Tina has been stabbed in the back and must go to hospital.

 Hester tells Calgary about Philip and Tina.
 Calgary heads to Superintendent Huish, who repeats the words Tina spoke in hospital, that the cup was empty, Philip's cup, meaning Kirsten was leaving not entering the room.
 At Sunny Point, Calgary reveals to all, in the library, that the killer is the housekeeper, Kirsten.
-Jacko had persuaded the plain Kirsten that he was in love with her, and persuaded her to murder Mrs Argyle to steal some money he wants, money his mother would not give him.
+Jacko had persuaded the plain Kirsten that he was in love with her, and persuaded her to murder Mrs Argyle to steal some money he wanted that his mother would not give him.
 Kirsten learns that Jacko was secretly married, by meeting his wife the day after the murder.
 Kirsten realises what a fool she has been and sees the evil in Jacko.

 Once accused, Kirsten runs away from Sunny Point.
-The family expect the police will nab her.
+The family expect the police will arrest her.
 While Mary mourns her beloved husband, her sister Hester professes her love for Arthur Calgary.
-She suspects that Tina and Mickey will get together once Tina recovers.
+She suspects that Tina and Micky will get together once Tina recovers.
 Leo feels free to remarry.